lmorisse/Symu/docs/models/cognitivearchitecture/interactioncharacteristics.rst

 Limit messages
 **************

-You can limit the total number of messages an agent can send or received during a step; you can also specify the number of messages sent or the number of receptions per agent per step.
+You can limit the total number of index:: messages an agent can send or received during a step; you can also specify the number of messages sent or the number of receptions per agent per step.
 It can be useful when you want to test the limitation of interaction between agents, whatever the interaction.

 Cost of the messages